 - Recognize situations that may stress your child.
 Knowing what stresses your child and planning ahead can help you prepare your child so they are successful.

-- Seek individual therapy if you suffer from an anxiety disorder, and also consider family therapy.
+- Get individual therapy if you have an anxiety disorder.
+Also consider family therapy.

 - Reach out for support from local community services.
 Being in touch with other parents who have a child with SAD may be helpful.

 - Contact your child's healthcare provider if symptoms increase or new symptoms occur.

 Key points about separation anxiety disorder in children

 - SAD is a type of mental health problem.
 A child with SAD worries a lot about being apart from family members or other close people.

 - The cause of SAD is both biological and environmental.